ADOPT a cat

 Still so much to offer

-We generally have around six to eight older cats to rehome at any one time.
+We generally have around six to eight older cats available for adoption at any one time.
 These may be ten years plus.
 Sometimes people are concerned about choosing an older cat because they have recently lost a loved companion and feel that with a younger cat they will have more years together.
 Cats today are living into their teens and even twenties so you may find you have many happy years ahead.

 Many of the older cats that come to Raystede have out-lived their owners or their owners have moved somewhere that does not allow pets.
 These cats make wonderful, loving companions for people looking for a feline friend.

 We always have a long list of older cats waiting to come in.
 Please help us find homes for them!

 - With an older cat you know exactly what you are getting.
 Mature cats have already developed their personality.
 Kittens can be unpredictable.
 At nine weeks it can be impossible to judge whether a kitten will become a ‘lap cat’, very independent or a hunter.

 - Mature cats generally like their home comforts more.
 They want a warm place to sleep (often your lap) and a favourite spot to watch the world go by, such as your window sill or back of the sofa.

 - Your curtains and pot plants have a much higher chance of surviving an encounter with an older cat than a kitten!